Mobile 0435 630 609

 Medicare rebates available if referred by a GP under a Mental Health Care Plan.

-ACT, CBT, EMDR, Mindfulness, Person Centred
+ACT, Attachment Theory, CBT, DBT, EMDR, Mindfulness, Person Centred, Schema Therapy, Trauma-Informed

-Helen has over a decade of experience providing counselling in hospitals, community health centres, courts and crisis lines as well as private practice.
+I have 25 years' experience providing counselling in hospitals, community health centres, courts and crisis lines as well as private practice.

-$160 per hour for sessions funded by third parties.
+$200 per hour for sessions funded by third parties.

 Cash or internet transfer.

 I have extensive experience in creating partnerships with my clients to help them mobilise their strengths and improve their quality of life.
 I believe in the capacity of people to bring about meaningful change in their lives and I value the opportunity to support clients on this journey.
 I realise that it is often small changes that have the biggest impact.